zellwk/zellwk.com/src/posts/2020-10-28-javascript-prototype.md

 ### Experiment #2: Classes vs Factory Functions

-I had to run this test since I recommend using Prototypes when you use Classes, and not using prototypes when you use Factory functions.
+I had to run this test since I recommend using Prototypes with Classes, and not using prototypes when you use Factory functions.

 I needed to test whether creating Factory functions was significantly slower than creating classes.